gregmajor/deck-microservices/PITCHME.md

 ## You?
 I?

 <blockquote>“A user interface is like a joke.
-If you have to explain it, it's not that good”. — Martin Leblanc, founder (iconfinder.com)[https://t.co/IMyHh0kj6T]</blockquote>
+If you have to explain it, it's not that good”. — Martin Leblanc, founder iconfinder.com</blockquote>

 @ul
-- TIP: Look _hard_ at (Web Components)[https://www.webcomponents.org/]
+- TIP: Look _hard_ at [Web Components](https://www.webcomponents.org/)
 - TIP: Be agnostic
 - TIP: Allocate plenty of time for client-side state management
 - TIP: Provide service-hosted frames for testing